JunglePlugins/User-Menus/readme.txt

 == Changelog ==

+= v1.1.2 =
+* Improvement: Made changes to the nav menu editor to make it more compatible with other plugins.

 = v1.1.1 =
-* Updated nav menu walker to be more compatible with other plugins.
+* Fix: Forgot to add new files during commit.
+Correcting this issue.

 = v1.1.0 =
 * Feature: Added ability to insert user avatar in menu items with size option to match your needs.